10 Common Mistakes Women Tend To Make In The Gym

 Heading to the gym making little or no progress should not be the thing with you ladies.
 If your workouts are not working for you, if you have been unable to achieve the body image that may have eluded you for some time, it becomes clear that you are making mistakes that might be crippling your fitness goals.
 What is stopping you from seeing good results from your gym workout?
 Let us learn all that in this blog…

-FEAR OF LIFTING DUE TO FALSE ASSUMPTION OF BULKING
+WOMEN HAVE A FEAR OF LIFTING WEIGHTS DUE TO FALSE ASSUMPTION OF BULKING

 In general, every woman’s fitness goal is to get toned but most women don’t understand the fact that to tone up means having increased lean muscle mass, with reduced body fat mass.
 In order to accomplish this, you need to lift weights.
 Many women shy away from lifting weights and gravitate towards cardio workouts due to fear that's borne out of a misunderstanding that lifting heavy weights will bulk them up.